ikigami0513/macro/README.md

 # Macro
 Macro software write in python.
 This software is written for azerty keyboard.
 You may be change value in macro.py for it to work with qwerty keyboard.
+If you have any question, you can dm me on discord at Iki#0513.

 # Installation
   1 - install https://zadig.akeo.ie/# .<br/>